-Fukoku Seimei Building 2nd Floor 2-2, Uchisawaicho 2-chome Chiyoda-ku, Tokyo 100, Japan (81-3) 3597-8120 2918 China World Tower II No. 1, Jianguomenwai Dajie Beijing 100004, People's Republic of China (86-10) 6505-6822 12th Fl., Hong Kong Club Building 3A Chater Road, Central Hong Kong (852) 2536-9933 • companies listing in conjunction with their initial public offerings are required to phase in their independent nomination and compensation committees on the same schedule as Rule 10A-3 mandates for audit committees, namely, one independent director at the time of listing, a majority within 90 days and fully independent committees within one year;
+Fukoku Seimei Building 2nd Floor 2-2, Uchisawaicho 2-chome Chiyoda-ku, Tokyo 100, Japan (81-3) 3597-8120 2918 China World Tower II No. 1, Jianguomenwai Dajie Beijing 100004, People's Republic of China (86-10) 6505-6822 12th Fl., Hong Kong Club Building 3A Chater Road, Central Hong Kong (852) 2536-9933 • companies listing in conjunction with their initial public offerings are required to phase in their independent nomination and compensation committees on the same schedule as Rule 10A-3 mandates for audit committees, namely, one independent director at the time of listing, a majority within 90 days and fully independent committees within one year; and

 - companies listing in conjunction with an initial public offering are required to have a majority independent board within 12 months of listing.
-The 12-month transition period also applies to companies that transfer to the NYSE from other markets that do not impose the same requirements; - a controlled company that ceases to be a controlled company is required to phase in its independent nomination and compensation committees by having one independent director as of the date it ceases to be controlled, a majority of independent directors on those committees within 90 days after it ceases to be controlled and fully independent nominating and compensation committees and a majority independent board within one year after it ceases to be controlled.
-The other requirements of Section 303A apply to a controlled company as of the date of listing with the NYSE and continue to apply after it ceases to be controlled; - a previously reporting company listing in connection with an initial public offering must be fully compliant with the audit committee requirements as of the date of effectiveness of its registration statement, although the transition periods for fully independent nominating and compensation committees and a majority independent board are available for such reporting company; and - as discussed below, there is a transition period for the director independence look-back provisions.
-A one-year look-back applies until November 4, 2004 and a three-year look-back applies thereafter.
+The 12-month transition period also applies to companies that transfer to the NYSE from other markets that do not impose the same requirements. - As discussed below, there is a transition period for the director independence look-back provisions.
+A one-year look-back applies until November 4, 2004 and a three-year lookback applies thereafter.